 “That was our first trip away together, so it was super special.
 She was standing in front of me at the show and we were sort of hugging.
 At one point, she turned around and we were both crying.
 I was trying to hide it, you know.
 I was just 18 and getting used to being an emotional man.”

-“You know, the owner of that place is from Dublin and he really took to me.
-There’s a sense of closeness there.
+“You know, the owner of that place is from Dublin and he really took to me, as there’s a sense of closeness.
 We could talk about his home and so on.
-And I quickly discovered that there’s a great amount of affection for the band within the comedy community in LA.”
+And I quickly discovered that there’s a great affection for the band within the comedy community in LA.”

 “I was on bills with Sarah Silverman, who is a big Frightened Rabbit fan.
 Tom Pappa, Bill Burr, Pete Holmes, all big fans.
 So I was at Largo for a lot of shows.
 I saw some incredibly memorable stuff.
 Most of the time I felt like an alien in LA, but if there was a place that I felt comfortable, that would be it.”